AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 const char* password[] = {"DDZ2WNHZ2NKN", "98A896E433FeA5BcF544", "ipv6isgood", "And its password here"};
 ```

-​​​​The easiest part to understand are the MQTT constants defined for the connection: MQTT_SERVER_IP and MQTT_SERVER_PORT just define the broker IP address and port the ESP will be trying to connect to.
+The easiest part to understand are the MQTT constants defined for the connection: MQTT_SERVER_IP and MQTT_SERVER_PORT just define the broker IP address and port the ESP will be trying to connect to.
 Now, the next of the constants are for satisfying Wi-Fi connectivity, as seen on the next function of the file:

 ```c++
 /* Connects to a WiFi network available from the ssid array.